Keep well keep warm this winter

 With the arrival of winter, we are urging people to be a good neighbour and keep an eye on the elderly and vulnerable.

-“If people have neighbours, friends or relatives that are unwell, they are encouraged to visit, making sure they have everything they need and to offer help with any daily tasks such as shopping.
+“If people have neighbours, friends or relatives that are unwell, they are encouraged to visit, making sure they have everything they need and to offer with any daily tasks such as shopping.
 It is also important to check they are eating properly and keeping their property warm.

 “Showing care and compassion towards the elderly or vulnerable will really make a difference to their quality of life”.